openvinotoolkit/npu_plugin/src/vpux_compiler/docs/guides/primer_mlir.md

 Dialects are used to separate parts or components of the compilation.
 In our case, the IE dialect is meant to be a 1-to-1 mapping with the OpenVINO opset and it is the highest level of representation in the compiler.
 As the compilation progresses, the concepts that are defined in IE dialect will be converted to another dialect, such as VPU, in order to represent more hardware-specific information.
 However, concepts from different dialects can co-exist into one module (e.g. IE attributes and VPU operations).

 Beside the custom dialects that are created by users of MLIR, there are also a series of dialects that come with it.
-One of these dialects it [Builtin](https://mlir.llvm.org/docs/Dialects/Builtin) one, which offers a multitude of features that are commonly used.
+One of these dialects is [Builtin](https://mlir.llvm.org/docs/Dialects/Builtin), which offers a multitude of features that are commonly used.

 We are going to continue using the IE and Builtin dialect for the majority of the following sections.